AsitDesai/ECell-x-NPCI-Hackathon/README.md

 # Our Solution

-URS is a cross-vendor rewards platform integrated with **NPCI** for secure, seamless point accumulation and redemption across multiple retail chains.
+Unified Reward System (URS) is a cross-vendor rewards platform integrated with **NPCI** for secure, seamless point accumulation and redemption across multiple retail chains.
 It benefits both customers and vendors by driving engagement and sales.
 [Final Report](https://github.com/AsitDesai/ECell-x-NPCI-Hackathon/blob/main/Final%20Report.pdf)